vv-work/KB/AI/ML.md

 Feature engineering process of creation feature do analyze the data.

 ### RMSE

 `RMSE` - **R**oot of **M**ean **S**quared **E**rror
 Evaluation technique by squaring root error.

-## Traine
-Here are Basic Concept for the machine Learning

 ### Binary classification